IHac-er/SE_LAB_PROJECT/READme.txt

     day_streak int DEFAULT 0
 );

-_NOTE_: Please update the app.py file with your MySQL password.
+_NOTE_: Please update the 'routes' folder with your MySQL password.

 *Running the Website:*